Portsmouth line: Horsham and The Arun Valley

 A single-line branch from the Brighton Main Line at Three Bridges to Horsham, later known as the Mid-Sussex Line, had opened in 1848.
 It was extended down the Arun Valley to Petworth via Pulborough in 1859 (eventually reaching Midhurst in 1866).
 In 1862 it was doubled throughout, and the following year it was extended from Hardham Junction, south of Pulborough, to Arundel Junction on the West Coastway Line.
 This, in 1863, gave the LBSCR a more direct path from London to Chichester and Portsmouth than the long detour via Brighton, although it followed two-thirds of the Brighton Main Line before turning cross-country.

 The Mole Valley: Leatherhead to Horsham

 In 1862 the Horsham, Dorking and Leatherhead Railway (HDLR) was authorised to provide a link from the Mid-Sussex Line at Horsham to Leatherhead, crossing the North Downs via the Mole Valley between Dorking and Leatherhead.
-The line connected to the ELR at Leatherhead, just east of the existing station.
+The line connected to the ELR just east of the existing Leatherhead station, which became a terminus used by LSWR services only.

+The HDLR provided a new through station just across the road, the one still in use today.
 At Dorking there was a south-to-west spur to the South Eastern Railway's Reading, Guildford and Reigate Railway, but this was never used for regular services.

 When the HDLR opened in 1867 it created an LBSCR route to Portsmouth that avoided much of the busy Brighton Main Line, although it was actually longer than the Mid-Sussex/Arun Valley route, and still used the congested lines through Norwood Junction and Selhurst.